Digressive/WSUS-Maintenance/README.md

 ## Features and Requirements

-* The script will run the WSUS server cleanup process, which will delete obsolete updates, as well as declining expired and superseded updates.
-* The script can optionally create a log file and e-mail the log file to an address of your choice.
-* The script can be run locally on a WSUS server, or on a remote sever.
+* It's designed to run either on a WSUS server itself, or can be run from a remote machine.
-* The script requires that the WSUS management tools be installed.
+* The computer that is running the utility must have the WSUS management PowerShell modules installed.
+* The utility requires at least PowerShell 5.0

-* The script has been tested on Windows 10 and Windows Server 2016.
+This utility has been tested on Windows 10, Windows Server 2019 and Windows Server 2016.

 ### Generating A Password File

 The password used for SMTP server authentication must be in an encrypted text file.
-To generate the password file, run the following command in PowerShell, on the computer that is going to run the script and logged in with the user that will be running the script.
-When you run the command you will be prompted for a username and password.
+To generate the password file, run the following command in PowerShell on the computer and logged in with the user that will be running the utility.
+When you run the command, you will be prompted for a username and password.
 Enter the username and password you want to use to authenticate to your SMTP server.

 Please note: This is only required if you need to authenticate to the SMTP server when send the log via e-mail.